martin-hughes/auryn/README.md

 ## Requirements and Installation

 - auryn requires PHP 7.4 or higher.
-It is tested on at least one point release from each of PHP 7.4, 8.0, 8.1 and 8.2 (RC)
+It is tested on at least one point release from each of PHP 7.4, 8.0 - 8.3 and 8.4 beta.

 ### Installation